-You and your child will be asked to sign a form 'Future use of my interview'.
-If you both sign this form, you give copyright of the interview to the University of Oxford.
-It is very important that you and your child take time to think about and discuss the copyright form before you sign it.
+You will be asked to sign a form 'Further use of my interview'.
+If you sign this form, you give copyright of the interview to the University of Oxford.
+It is very important that you take time to think about and discuss the copyright form before you sign it.
 You will be given a copy of this form to keep.

-If you do decide to allow your interview to be used for the study, it would be used along with interviews from between 30 and 40 other children who have experiences of periods and period pain.
-A summary of these interviews would be prepared for the HEXI website.
+If you do decide to allow your interview to be used for the study, it would be used along with interviews from between 60 and 80 other people who have experiences of urogynaecological conditions.
+A summary of these interviews would be prepared for the Healthtalk website.
 People who use the site would be able to see the summaries of the interviews as well as read extracts from the interviews and view the video clips of people who agree to this kind of use of their interviews.
-All data use is strictly within the terms of the Data Protection Act (DPA 2018).
+All data use is strictly within the terms of the Data Protection Act (DPA 1998).
 The study data may be looked at by individuals from the University of Oxford, for the purpose of audit and monitoring.

-Can we choose how the interview will appear?
+Can I choose how my interview will appear?

-You and your child will have a choice about whether a video, audio or written version of your interview is included.
-If you and your child prefer, we could use an animated image to accompany their words, including with the option of an actor speaking their words.
-If you would like your child to be anonymous, they will be invited to use an alias for themselves and others, and they can keep out of the interview anything which might identify them.
-You may wish to discuss this with members of your family, since they might possibly be connected to your child's appearance on the screen.
+You will have a choice about whether a video, audio or written version of your interview is included.
+If you want to be anonymous, you will be invited to use an alias for yourself and others, and you can keep out of the interview anything which might identify you.
+You may wish to discuss this with members of your family, since they might possibly be connected to your appearance on the screen.

-If they are recognised on a website or a DVD, this would be a little like appearing on the TV.
+If you are recognised on a website or a DVD, this would be a little like appearing on the TV.
 The material on the website is protected by copyright and people are not allowed to copy or record what they find there but it is possible that they could.
 If you have any doubts about how you want the interview to be included, talk to me, or I could find an independent adviser for you to talk to if you prefer.